-GRI D isclosure References and responses OCCU PATIONAL HEALTH AND SAFETY (c ont.)
+GRI D isclosure References and responses OCCUR PATIONAL HEALTH AND SAFETY (co ont.)
 GRI 40 GRI 403: OCCUPATIONAL HEALTH AND SAFETY 2018 403-1 Occupational health and safety management system 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety; page 130 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, COVID safety response; page 131 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety campaigns; page 132 403-2 Hazard identification, risk assessment, and incident investigation 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety; page 130 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, COVID safety response; page 131 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety campaigns; page 132 Direct Response: Each WBA division, business and corporate function must designate a director from its management or operating committee, to hold specific responsibility for management of all health, safety and environmental matters in its operations.
 The director must ensure that ongoing comprehensive risk assessments are carried out on all work-related activities that carry health, safety and environmental risks, and that all mitigating controls required by these assessments are implemented promptly as appropriate.
-Each division, business and corporate function must have written, fit-for-purpose health, safety and environmental standards - informed by local legislative requirements - that cover the areas of risk relevant to its operations as well as a compliance program that includes regular health, safety and environmental audits.
-Every business must have in place processes for investigating accidents and near misses to ensure that the root causes of health, safety and environmental incidents are fully identified and addressed.
+Each division, business and corporate function must have written, fit-for- purpose health, safety and environmental standards - informed by local legislative requirements - that cover the areas of risk relevant to its operations as well as a compliance program that includes regular health, safety and environmental incidents are fully identified and addressed.
 In addition to internal investigative processes, the Occupational Safety and Health Administration (OSHA) in the U.S. assess risks, recommends improvements and enforces industry standards.
 In the UK, primary authorities are consulted on health and safety and environmental matters, for which they may provide assured advice.
-As outlined in employee handbooks, policies and contractors must engage fully in the management of health, safety and environmental matters of divisions, businesses and corporate functions.
-Any concerns about misconduct or hazardous conditions that may threaten workplace safety should always be reported.
-WBA does not tolera 403-3 Occupational health services 2020 CSR Report, Our Response to COVID-19, Health, safety and well-being of our people, patients and customers; page 40 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety; page 130 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, COVID safety response; page 131 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety campaigns; page 132
+As outlined in employee handbooks, policies and contractors of employment, all employees, agency staff, consultants and onsite contractors must engage fully in the management of health, safety and environmental matters of divisions, businesses and corporat 403-3 Occupational health services 2020 CSR Report, Our Response to COVID-19, Health, safety and well-being of our people, patients and customers; page 40 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety; page 130 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, COVID safety response; page 131 2020 CSR Report, Healthy and Inclusive Workplace, Employee Health, Well-being and Safety, Safety campaigns; page 132